witheve/Eve/README.md

 ### From Source

-To build Eve from source, you'll need LuaJIT, gcc, make, and python.
+Before you can install Eve you'll need need LuaJIT, gcc, make, and python.
 Currently, building from source is only supported on Linux and OSX.
 On Windows, we've managed to compile Eve in cygwin, but have not gotten it to run yet.
 Contributions are welcome on this front.

+First install gcc, make, and python using your operating system's standard channels.
+Chances are you already have these.
 Install luajit by downloading [LuaJIT-2.1.0-beta2](http://luajit.org/download.html) and then in the LuaJIT directory:

 ```
 make